coagulant/copydog/docs/index.rst

 -------

 Copydog converts issues between Redmine_ and Trello_ on the fly.
-It's a small daemon, monitoring changes in both systems and keeping them in sync as much as possible.
+It's a small third-party daemon, monitoring changes in both systems and keeping them in sync as much as possible.

 .. warning::